Codecademy/docs/content/tensorflow/concepts/nn/nn.md

 ---
 Title: 'Neural Network'
-Description: 'A neural network is a model that can be trained to learn and make decisions from data.
-It is inspired by the human brain and particularly powerful for solving complex problems that are hard to systematize.'
+Description: 'A neural network, inspired by the human brain, is a model that learns from data to make decisions and solve complex problems.'
 Subjects:
   - 'AI'
+  - 'Computer Science'
   - 'Machine Learning'
-  - 'Computer Science'
 Tags:
   - 'AI'
   - 'Deep Learning'